erichardy/iuem.photorepository/README.rst

 The two main ideas of this product are :

-1- extend metadatas for a finer grain research and selection
+1- to add metadata for a finer grain research and selection

-2- spread folders metadatas to contained objects
+2- to attribute folder metadata to contained

-This product aim to make your entire plone site dedicated for photos/images repository.
-Large use of archetypes.schemaextender is done to extend metadatas of folder and images.
+This product aims to dedicate your entire Plone site to a photos/images repository.
+Archetypes.schemaextender is largely used to extend metadata of folders and images.
 So _ALL_ folders and images are extended.

 When you add a new folder or image, you can use metadatas already included in the vocabularies (like a thesaurus) or add new values which are added to the